rodemann/rodemann.github.io/_pages/bio.md

 ## Fellowships and Scholarships

+* Full scholarship by German Academic Exchange Service (DAAD) for a research stay at Harvard University in fall 2024

 * PhD fellowship (4 years) at the graduate center by the Bavarian Research Institute for Digital Transformation (bidt) within the Bavarian Academy of Sciences (BAS)

 * Artificial Intelligence Journal fellowship by Elsevier to attend ISIPTA 2023